Skip to main content

 On January 5, 2026, we will celebrate five years of this groundbreaking partnership, a milestone that honors what can happen when community organizations and health systems work side by side.
 The anniversary will also mark the grand opening of our newly dedicated clinic space inside La Colaborativa’s Survival Center.
 I’m proud to not only be commemorating this milestone, but also the meaningful collaboration of two Harvard Chan alumnae working to dismantle structural barriers to care.
 I’m channeling much of what I learned at the School in this work, and felt inspired to share La Colaborativa’s work after reading what my fellow alumni are up to in Harvard Chan Monthly.

-It reminded me that we’re all in this together, with our shared values and commitment to equity, justice, and public health.”
+I’m grateful to be reminded that we’re all in this together, with our shared values and commitment to equity, justice, and public health.”

 Last Updated